qhr961217-CMU/2PC-FSP/README.md

 4. If the server has already get all the `"ACKs"` from users, this commit process will eventually finish.

+5. If the server make the decision as `"commit"`, all of the users will eventually received the same decision `"commit"`.

+6. If the server make the decision as `"abort"`, all of the users will eventually received the same decision `"abort"`.

+7. If any packet loss happens in *PHASE 1* (prepare commit), the decision result will eventually be `"abort"`.

+8. The commit process will eventually finish even when any packet loss happens in *PHASE 1* (prepare commit).

-5. The commit process will eventually finish even when any packet loss occurs.
+9. The commit process will eventually finish even when any packet loss happens in *PHASE 2* (distribute decision).

 ## System Components